rx-samarth/Custom-Right-Click-Menu/README.md

 # Custom-Right-Click-Menu

-The Context Menu Customizer is a collection of reg files that add custom options/items to the right-click menu on Windows.
+This is a collection of reg files that add custom options/items to the right-click menu on Windows.
 This allows you to enhance your right-click menu with additional functionality and customization options.

 ## Usage